The Mt. Zion Memorial Fund

 Our work is about saving the soul of Mississippi.

-Working with the descendants of blues artists, such as Kechia Patton Brown, the great granddaughter of Chas.
-Patton, our Mississippi non-profit promotes the inclusive and responsible practice of memorialization and historic preservation in African American communities.
+Working with the descendants of blues artists, such as Mary Frances Hurt, the granddaughter of Mississippi John Hurt, our Mississippi non-profit promotes the inclusive and responsible practice of memorialization and historic preservation in African American communities.

 Research Blog